dib-lab/2018-06-27-DIBSI-Geospatial/index.md

   2' to be actual dates or days of the week.
 {% endcomment %}
 <h2 id="schedule">Schedule</h2>

+The schedule for this workshop is under development.
+Please check back later for more details.

 {% comment %}

 {% if page.carpentry == "swc" %}